xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `ITimeLock` |

 Manages locked transactions that require a delay before execution.
 Tokens exceeding the timelock threshold are not immediately sent to the user.
-Instead, the timeLock contract holds them until the delay expires.
-After the delay, the timeLock contract releases the tokens.
+Instead, the timeLock contract holds them until the waiting period expires and then releases the tokens.

 ### `timeLockThreshold`